What should I do?

 Expect the plan to fail

-Even if you have the perfect study plan up to and after your maternity leave, you should be prepared for the plan to fail because pregnancy and maternity leave rarely follow a plan.
+Even if you have the perfect study plan up to and after your parental leave, you should be prepared for the plan to fail because pregnancy and parental leave rarely follow a plan.
 Perhaps the pregnancy was more demanding that you had expected.
 Perhaps your baby was born weeks earlier than had been forecast.
 Perhaps your baby is not ready to be looked after in a nursery at the point you had expected, or perhaps you are the one who is not ready to let your baby be cared for.

 It is perfectly OK to have an optimistic study plan.
 Many students have sat their exams or handed in their thesis in the last weeks or days of their pregnancy.
 But if you make such a plan it is very important that you are mentally prepared for what happens if your plan falls apart.
 Both during the pregnancy and afterwards when you have become parents you will come to understand that something other than your own desires or will is now dictating your options.

-First year examination and maternity leave
+First year examination and parental leave

-If you become pregnant during your first year as a student or when you have not yet passed your first year examination, you must remember to apply to your Academic Study Board for an exemption(s) before you take your maternity leave.
+If you become pregnant during your first year as a student or when you have not yet passed your first year examination, you must remember to apply to your Academic Study Board for an exemption(s) before you take your parental leave.
 If you are unsure about which rules and tests apply to the examination, then you should talk with a student counsellor who can help you.